 I often get asked how I go about putting a vignette together.

 It’s easy to freeze with indecision if you don’t feel confident in your decorating ability, but just follow these simple steps and you’ll be a Vignette Queen in no time at all!

 1. Consider the space

 What is the size of the area where your vignette will go?
-That will play into what the overall size of the vignette should be and ultimately into how large or small each of the elements should be.
+That will play into what the overall size and scope that the vignette should be and ultimately into how large or small each of the elements should be.

-However – my great room/family room is another largish and open space and is two stories tall.
+However – my great room/family room is another fairly large and open space and is two stories tall.
 But, the bookcases where I display vignettes are confined.
 So in this case the overall size of the vignettes is smaller, even though the room is large.

 BTW – I’m redecorating my family room and am uber excited about making my bookcases over and sharing the new look with you!

 I’m not talking about holiday themes.
 I’m talking about the rest of the year.